 Anti-carism and the freeway mythology

-Mayor Lee and anti-car bike gal Gillian Gillett on the right
+Mayor Lee and anti-car bike gal Gillian Gillett on the right with a negligent parent endangering his child in the middle |

 The mythology about the city and freeways is now firmly in place.
 In this morning's Chronicle we learn that San Francisco is "a city known for demolishing freeways."
-Let's count the number of freeways the city has demolished: the Central Freeway ramp in Hayes Valley and the Embarcadero freeway, a grand total of two
+Let's count the number of freeways the city has demolished: the Central Freeway ramp in Hayes Valley and the Embarcadero freeway, a grand total of two.

 The city is famous for refusing to allow Caltrans to build freeways over Golden Gate Park more than 50 years ago.
 Maybe that's what the writer had in mind.